runnersaw/focs-assignments/day8/hw8.md

 ## 3. Create a PDA

 For one of the non-regular languages in problem 1 or 2 above, create a PDA (preferably in JFLAP) and include it with your completed homework.

+I've been unable to figure out how to create a PDA that recognizes those non-regular languages

 ## 4. Reading